ps-tuebingen-courses/pl1-lecture-notes/src/10-mutation/mutation.md

 case class ClosureV(f: Fun, env: Env) extends Value
 ```

-The other, which we call _store_, is trackis dynamic changes.
+The other, which we call _store_, is tracking dynamic changes.
 Determining the value inside a box will become a two-step process: We first evaluate the box expression to an _address_,
 and then use the store to lookup the value stored at that address.
 We choose to represent addresses by integers.